 Run Aid Stations: Aid stations will be provided with Gatorade, water, UnTapped energy gel, and bananas on the run course.

-Millennium Running is happy to provide FREE digital race photos from this event.
-Photos will be posted online 2-3 business days following the event.
+Millennium Running is happy to provide FREE digital race photos from this event thanks to our friends at AutoFair.
+Photos will be posted online 3-4 business days following the event.

 Finishers of the event will receive a link to their finisher video.
 The link will be emailed online 1-2 business days following the event.